Things to Consider in Export Contracts

 7. Fees and Expenditures: It is important to clearly write which party will bear the fees and expenditures, such as customs fees, document costs and taxes that may arise due to the contract, in order to avoid any disputes that may arise.

 8. Delivery Place, Time, and Delivery Method of the Goods: The place and time of delivery of the goods should be specified in the contract in order to change the party responsible for costs and risks and to determine the delivery time.
 Incoterms prepared by the International Chamber of Commerce (ICC) are widely used for delivery methods.
 Incoterms applications are not taken into account unless expressly stated in the contract.
 The parties must clearly indicate the agreed delivery method in the contract.
 Incoterms are not used in service contracts.
+This aspect is often detailed in an export contract sample.

 9. Packaging Conditions: When it is desired to reach an agreement on the packaging and labeling conditions of the goods in the purchase and sale contracts, it must be clearly stated in the contract.